SzpaaQ/crypter/README.md

 # crypter
-Crypt and encrypt files PHP
+Encrypt and decrypt files PHP
 Encrypting:

 put your file you want to encrypt into "files directory"